 General Electric, military equipment manufacturer ITT, and tire maker Yokohama have a presence in the area, collectively employing thousands.
 And thanks in no small part to Carilion Roanoke Memorial Hospital, one of the Blue Ridge’s biggest medical hubs, the health care sector employs nearly 6% of the local workforce.

 With short commute times, super-low housing costs, and low prices on just about everything, Roanoke’s cost of living is a bargain by any standard.
 But its location at the foot of a stunning mountain range, as well as its relative isolation from the hustle and bustle of the D.C. area — four hours by car — make its case as a great place for relocation.

 - Average Commute Time: 26 minutes

 - Cost of Living Index: 95.8

 Concord’s not exactly the hub of New Hampshire’s tourist industry, but it’s the closest population center to the state’s two main tourist districts, the Lakes Area (roughly 45 minutes by car), and the White Mountains (roughly 90 minutes by car).
 Both destinations are paradise on earth for hikers and snow-sports enthusiasts.
 Several major ski areas are within an hour’s drive, with more options just beyond that range.

-Seeking higher pay and greater opportunity, some ambitious residents make the daily drive to Boston‘s northern suburbs, a trip that takes about an hour in perfect traffic conditions (though commute times during peak driving hours often exceed two hours).
+Seeking higher pay and greater opportunity, some ambitious residents make the daily drive to Boston‘s northern suburbs — a trip that takes about an hour in perfect traffic conditions, and often in excess of two hours during peak driving times.
 But with so many opportunities close by, there’s no need to go to such lengths.

 5. Traverse City, Michigan